 It’s also called Rose city as the rock it was carved from was in pink colour.

-It was built in 1450 and was abandoned after about a century.
+Machu-Picchu was built in 1450.
+When the Spanish invaded the place, it was abandoned.
 It was declared a UNESCO heritage site in 1983.

 Christ the Redeemer, Brazil

-Christ the Redeemer is a massive statue of Jesus Christ, built with concrete in 1931 and has 6.2 million soapstone tiles on it.
+The statue, built with concrete in 1931, has 6.2 million soapstone tiles on it.
 It took 11 years to complete the statue.

 Chichén Itzá, Mexico